Sparrow224/chat/README.md

 # chat

-just a shitty html chat room
+just a shitty html chat room that doesn't work well to lazy to fix btw